bobgeorgethe3rd/wouterdocs/albert/Albert Construction.md

 <Note>

+There are multiple ways to sew a patch pocket so use the way you prefer if you do not like this one.
 A fun thing to you can do is embroider/stitch the pocket with the name of the person the apron is for or even a cute design.
 Just remember that aprons typically get dirty so don't go to overtop with it.

 </Note>